prajjwal1/autonomous-object-detection/README.md

 ## Domain adaptive Object detection for autonomous navigation

-This repository provides base support for performing object detection.
-Features for domain adaptation are in experimental phase.
+This repository provides core support for performing object detection on navigation datasets.
+Support for 3D object detection and domain adaptation are in experimental phase and will be added later.
 ## Prerequisites
 - Pytorch >=1.1
 - torchvision ==0.3